WilliamCCHuang/RL/isaac_lab_demo/finish_gate_drive/README.md

 # Observation

-Two kinds of observation are provided to the agent:
+The agent receives two types of observations:
-1. The image recorded by the car's camera.
-Shape is `(num_envs, H, W, 3)`
+1. The image captured by the car’s camera, with shape `(num_envs, H, W, 3)`.
-2. The car's state which includes
+2. The car’s state with shape `(num_envs, 8)`.
+It includes:
-    * the root link linear and angular velocities in simulation world frame, and
+    * the root link’s linear and angular velocities in the simulation world frame, and
-    * the actions applied on the throttle and steering.
+    * the actions applied to the throttle and steering.

-    Shape is `(num_envs, 8)`.

 # Action

-The agent needs to perform two kinds of actions:
+The agent needs to perform two types of actions:
-1. The throttle joint velocity.
-This is the wheel velocity.
+1. Throttle joint velocity – controls the wheel velocity.
-2. The steering angle.
-It determins the direction of the car.
+2. Steering angle – determines the direction of the car.

 # Model

-A custom model is used because the flexibility of SKRL’s model configuration is relatively limited.
+A custom model is used because SKRL’s model configuration offers limited flexibility.
 The custom model consists of three components:
-* `backbone`: A CNN module that extracts the feature map from the image of the car camera.
+* `backbone`: A CNN module that extracts feature maps from the car camera images.
-* `policy_layer`: A module consisting of two linear layers.
-It accepts the feature map and the state of the car, and then computes the policy to perform action.
-The output dimension is $(\text{num\_envs}, 2)$.
+* `policy_layer`: A module with two linear layers.
+It takes as input both the feature map and the car’s state, then computes the policy for action selection.
+The output shape is `(num_envs, 2)`.
-* `value_layer`: A module consisting of two linear layers.
-It accepts the feature map and the state of the car, and then predict the value of the current state.
-The output dimension is $(\text{num\_envs}, 1)$.
+* `value_layer`: A module with two linear layers.
+It takes as input both the feature map and the car’s state, then predicts the value of the current state.
+The output shape is `(num_envs, 1)`.

 # How to Train?

-Go to the folder `finish_gate_drive` and run the following command:
+Navigate to the finish_gate_drive folder and run the following command:

 ```
 python skrl_train.py \
     --task Finish-Gate-Drive-Direct \